preeeethuuu/preeeethuuu/README.md

 - Entry-level MCA graduate with a strong foundation in backend development and databases
 - Hands-on experience building RESTful applications using **Java, Spring Boot, and MySQL**
 - Completed **Software Engineering Job Simulation at JPMorgan Chase & Co.
 (Forage)**
 - Actively learning and eager to contribute to real-world software projects
+- - Currently improving skills in Spring Boot, REST APIs, and SQL through hands-on projects

 ---